cloud-custodian/cloud-custodian/docs/source/gcp/contribute.rst

 Load New GCP Resource
 ---------------------

-Once the required dependecies are installed and created the new GCP Resource, custodian will load all registered resources.
-Import the resource in ``entry.py``.
+If you created a new module for a GCP service (i.e. this was the first resource implemented for this service in Custodian), then import the new service module in entry.py:

+``entry.py``.

 .. code-block:: python